aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/graphs/arc/_index.md

 type: docs
 weight: 10
 url: /java/add-arc/
-description: This article explains how to create a arc object to your PDF using Aspose.PDF for Java and.
+description: This article explains how to create a arc object to your PDF using Aspose.PDF for Java.
 lastmod: "2021-04-08"
 sitemap:
     changefreq: "monthly"